 How Many Altcoins Are There?

 There are thousands of altcoins, and this number is growing by the day.
 CoinMarketCap lists more than 4,000 altcoins, while CoinGecko counts over 6,000.
+Those are the best altcoin exchanges.

 The altcoin ecosystem is home to many polished offerings with great teams behind them.
 Many developers take advantage of Ethereum’s open-source infrastructure to create exciting new opportunities for anyone with an internet connection.
 Others launch projects running on their own blockchain that aim to fill certain niches, such as international remittances or truly private transactions.